Real estate in China: Property bubble, 2005–2011

 The growth of the housing bubble ended in late 2011 when housing prices began to fall, following policies responding to complaints that members of the middle-class were unable to afford homes in large cities.
 The deflation of the property bubble is seen as one of the primary causes for China's declining economic growth in 2012.

 2011 estimates by property analysts state that there are some 64 million empty properties and apartments in China and that housing development in China is massively oversupplied and overvalued, and is a bubble waiting to burst with serious consequences in the future.
 The BBC cites Ordos in Inner Mongolia as the largest ghost town in China, full of empty shopping malls and apartment complexes.
 A large, and largely uninhabited, urban real estate development has been constructed 25 km from Dongsheng District in the Kangbashi New Area.
 Intended to house a million people, it remains largely uninhabited.
 Intended to have 300,000 residents by 2010, government figures stated it had 28,000.

-In Beijing residential rent prices rose 32% between 2001 and 2003; the overall inflation rate in China was 16% over the same period (Huang, 2003).
+In Beijing residential rent prices rose 32% between 2001 and 2003; the overall inflation rate in China was 16% over the same period.
 To avoid sinking into the economic downturn, in 2008, the Chinese government immediately altered China's monetary policy from a conservative stance to a progressive attitude by means of suddenly increasing the money supply and largely relaxing credit conditions.
-Under such circumstances, the main concern is whether this expansionary monetary policy has acted to simulate the property bubble (Chiang, 2016).
+Under such circumstances, the main concern is whether this expansionary monetary policy has acted to simulate the property bubble.

-Land supply has a significant impact on house price fluctuations while demand factors such as user costs, income and residential mortgage loan have greater influences.
+In 2011, China's central government encouraged local governments to limit the purchases of new apartments.